Esther125/git-practice/week-04/README.md

 Image Source: https://www.jyt0532.com/2019/11/18/proxy-reverse-proxy/

 **Why use Nginx to proxy to a web server developed with Express?**
-Besides the pros of reverse proxy above, here are some other reasons for us to use Nginx in a Express web server proxy:

-Node.js operates on a **single-threaded event loop**, which may struggle under CPU-heavy tasks or very high traffic.
+Besides the pros of reverse proxy above, Node.js operates on a **single-threaded event loop**, which may struggle under CPU-heavy tasks or very high traffic.
 Nginx, with its efficient event-driven architecture, can handle many connections at once, relieving the Express server by managing HTTP connections and serving static content.

 ### B.6 Provide the Nginx configuration file from step 9 in the readme.